Joint Special Operations Command Task Force in the Iraq War: Operations

 The task force is known to operate very autonomously.
 In their only publicly known operation they reportedly conducted several raids without requiring approval from nearby conventional command structures and only requiring it from USSOCOM.
 The task force was also responsible for the tracking and eventual elimination (by F-16 launched ordnance) of Abu Musab al-Zarqawi.

 Over 18 months beginning in early 2007, the task force reportedly arrested 3,500 terrorists in Baghdad and killed several hundred others.
 Thus, al Qaeda bomb attacks went down from an average of 150 per month (killing monthly 3,000 people) to about two.
 During the campaign, six SAS troops were killed and 30 injured.
 Delta Force suffered an overall 20 percent casualty rate (killed, injured, sick).
 Overall, by the cessation of operations, TF 145 suffered 18 killed in action.

 During operations in Al-Anbar province, TF88 operatives entered the insurgent-controlled city of Haditha, several times finding Zarqawi's hideouts.
 Their raids found eggs still cooking, just missing the terrorist leader.
-Based on this current and actionable intelligence, they asked the commander of II MEF(FWD) to have to the city of Haditha assaulted in order to flush Zarqawi out.
+Based on this current and actionable intelligence, they asked the commander of II MEF(FWD) to have the city of Haditha assaulted in order to flush Zarqawi out.
 The general chose the 3rd Battalion 1st Marines, experienced in heavy fighting from Operation Phantom Fury, to assault the city.

 Originally, it was not clear what the reduced U.S. military role following the U.S.–Iraq Status of Forces Agreement and associated drawdown to purely advisory operations has had on the task force's operations.

-Currently, other temporarily formed Task Forces are compiled primarily of US and UK Special Operations units (and depending on the operational needs, usually involving other Coalition members' SOF units such as Australia’s Special Air Service Regiment and 2nd Commando Regiment as well as Canada’s JTF2 and Germany’s KSK.) and mostly, are put together for specific taskings, such as hunting ISIL leadership (such as unconfirmed reports of a reformation of "TF Black") or the hunt of Somalian Al-Shabaab alongside CJSOTF-Africa.
-There are numerous small Task Forces dedicated to counterterrorism tasks across the globe, but with the current cutbacks by the Dept of Defense and the Administration, the most needed Task Forces are stretched thinner than even before in the Global War on Terror.
+Other temporarily formed Task Forces are composed primarily of US and UK Special Operations units (and depending on operational needs, usually involving other SOF units such as Australia's Special Air Service Regiment and 2nd Commando Regiment as well as Canada's JTF2 and Germany's Kommando Spezialkräfte (KSK).)
+They mostly are put together for specific taskings, such as hunting ISIL leadership (such as unconfirmed reports of a reformation of "TF Black") or the hunt of the Somali Al-Shabaab alongside CJSOTF-Africa.